gridcoin-community/Gridcoin-Research/README.md

 Once the staging branch is stable and runs smoothly it is merged to *master* and a release is made available to the public.
 At this point the code is considered mature and ready for production.

+When a bug is found in a production version and an update is needed to be released quickly the changes go into the *hotfix* branch for test before being merged to *master* for release.
+This shows the intent of the change and allows for production updates without having to merge straight to master if the staging branch is busy.

 Community
 ============